 The Fuel Assistance Program provides financial assistance for heating and utility expenses to elderly, handicapped, and low-income residents.
 Please refer to our program brochure for more information.

 Current income guidelines for fuel assistance are outlined in the table below.
 Please note that income limits are subject to change.
-The Fuel Assistance Program opens on December 1 and closes on April 30 each year.
+The Fuel Assistance Program opens on November 1 and closes on April 30.

 |Household Size||Income Limit Monthly||Income Limit Annually|